What is Red Light Therapy?

 Red light uses a shorter wavelength that ranges from 620-750 nanometers (nm) and is readily absorbed by the surface layer of the skin.
-Red light is known to increase collagen, energy production, and improving sleep, among many other health benefits.
+Red light is known to increase collagen, energy production, and improve sleep, among many other health benefits.

 Near-infrared light uses a longer wavelength that ranges from 750-1200 nm and has the ability to reach into deeper tissues of the body for other health benefits.
 To name a few, near-infrared light is responsible for benefits such as improving muscle recovery, joint pain, inflammation, mental acuity, and thyroid function.

-Orion uses the most effective and clinically proven wavelengths of Red, at 660 nm, and Near-Infrared, at 850 nm, light for full-body health benefits.
+Orion uses the most effective and clinically proven wavelengths of red, at 660 nm, and near-infrared, at 850 nm, light for full-body health benefits.